haveno-dex/haveno-docs/docs/the-project/payment_methods/Nequi.md

 Nequi is a commonly used fintech neobank that allows people to send money to anyone in any part of Colombia.

-**Contents:**

-- 1 What countries are available for Nequi?
-- 2 What currencies are available for Nequi?
-- 3 What is the maximum trading duration for Nequi?
-- 4 What is the maximum XMR limit for an Nequi trade?
-- 5 Is Nequi a payment method that can be signed?
-- 6 How do I set up a Nequi account?
-- 7 How do I add Nequi as a payment method in Haveno?
-- 8 How do I buy XMR with my Nequi account?
-- 9 How do I sell XMR with my Nequi account?
-- 10 Are there any limits or fees for me to be aware of when using my Nequi account?
-- 11 How does dispute resolution when trading with Nequi?

 #### What countries are available for Nequi?

 Nequi is available in Colombia.